Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 ```python
 query = db.select(Book).where(Book.id == book_id)
 ```

+Let's take a deeper look at our `where` method's parameter `Book.id == book_id`.
+In plain SQL we might have expressions in a WHERE clause such as `id = 3` or `title = Fictional Book`.
+SQLAlchemy allows us to compose SQL expressions like this by using the standard Python operators in conjunction with SQLAlchemy's `Column` class.
+For boolean expressions, most Python operators such as ==, !=, <, >= etc. generate new SQL Expression objects, rather than plain boolean True/False values.

+Re-reading our expression `Book.id == book_id`, we now know that this statement does not evaluate to a True/False value. `Book.id == book_id` is generating a SQL Expression object that can be applied when we execute `query`, where `Book.id` is a SQLAlchemy `Column` object representing the `id` column of our `Book` model.

 The `query` variable above receives a `Select` object representing the query for the data we are going to retrieve.
 We still need to execute the query to get back an actual `Book` model.
 When we wanted to read all books in the `get_all_books` function, we used the `db.session` object and called its `scalars` method to get a list of models.
 In this case, we expect the result to be only a single book record—if any—specified by its unique identifier `id`. `db.session` has another method we can use, `scalar`, which will only return one result rather than a list.